Creamy Piña Colada Jello Shots With Pineapple Jello & Coconut Milk

 I usually get about 16 jello shots from one small box of jello.

-When the jello has cooled completely, add the lids to the shot cups.
+When the mixture has cooled completely, add the lids to the shot cups.
 This helps to prevent condensation from forming inside the shot cups.
 While the condensation won’t hurt anything, the jello shots don’t look as nice with it there.

 Then put the jello shots in the refrigerator for 2 to 4 hours, or until set.